spirali/haydi/docs/source/example.rst

 The following approach is a simple one, just a few lines of code, without any sophisticated optimization.
-It takes around two minutes (in PyPy) in the sequential mode to verify the conjuncture for automata with five states.
+It takes around two minutes (in PyPy) in the sequential mode to verify the conjecture for automata with five states.
 It probably needs many hours to check automata with six states.
-The state of the art result is verifying the conjuncture for automata for more than 14 states, but it needs some clever optimizations that are out of scope of this example.
+The state of the art result is verifying the conjecture for automata for more than 14 states, but it needs some clever optimizations that are out of scope of this example.

 First, we describe deterministic automata by their transition functions